Jan Ullrich: 2004 and 2005 Tour

-For 2004 Ullrich returned to Team Telekom, now named T-Mobile.
-He won the Tour de Suisse.
+For 2004, Ullrich returned to Team Telekom, now named T-Mobile.
+He won the Tour de Suisse, beating Swiss Fabian Jeker by one second overall.
 In the Tour de France, he finished fourth, 8:50 behind Armstrong, his first finish lower than second.
 Klöden finished second and Ivan Basso third.

 For 2005, Ullrich again captained T-Mobile.
 He maintained a low profile for the early season, surfacing in the 2005 Tour de Suisse, which he finished third behind Aitor González and Michael Rogers.

 The day before the 2005 Tour de France, Ullrich was training when his team car stopped unexpectedly.
 Ullrich hit the back window, ending up in the back seat of the car.
-Less than 24 hours later Ullrich was passed by Armstrong in the time trial.
+Less than 24 hours later, Ullrich was passed by Armstrong in the time trial.
 Ullrich fell again in the mountains, bruising his ribs.
 He could not keep up with Armstrong or Ivan Basso.
 Ullrich began focusing on finishing ahead of Michael Rasmussen for a podium position.
 He rode a good second time trial, beating all but Armstrong.
 Rasmussen had several crashes and bike changes, which gave Ullrich a podium place in the Tour.

 Post-Armstrong

 Armstrong retired after the Tour in 2005.
 Ullrich decided to ride one or two more years.
-Early reports said Ullrich was in better shape than previous years and could be ready for his second victory in the Tour.
+Early reports said Ullrich was in better shape than in previous years and could be ready for his second victory in the Tour.
 Ullrich finished 115th in the Tour de Romandie on 30 April.
 However, he injured his knee in the off-season, which could have limited his performance in the 2006 Tour, had he participated (see below).

 In May, riding the Giro d'Italia to prepare for the Tour, Ullrich targeted the stage 11 50 km time trial, and won by 28 seconds over Ivan Basso, who beat Marco Pinotti by another 33 seconds.
 Only five riders finished within two minutes of Ullrich.

 Ullrich dropped out of the Giro during stage 19, with back pain.
 Rudy Pevenage said the problem was not bad but that Ullrich wanted to avoid Tour de France problems.

 Ullrich won the Tour de Suisse for a second time, winning the final time trial and jumping from third to first.

 Doping

 During the 2006 Giro d'Italia, Ullrich was mentioned in a doping scandal, Operación Puerto.
-Ullrich denied the rumors.
+Ullrich denied the rumours.
 However, on 30 June 2006, one day before the Tour de France, he was suspended from participating.
 Ivan Basso and other riders were also excluded.
 On 20 July 2006, Ullrich was fired from T-Mobile.
 General manager Olaf Ludwig announced the news during the 18th stage of the Tour between Morzine and Macon.
 Ullrich said his dismissal was 'unacceptable.'